 However, goat has an extremely strong flavor, and many dogs don’t care for it.
 If you can find it and your pup will eat it, though, it’s an amazing protein source.

 Check out our list of best goat dog foods!
-5 Best Goat Dog Foods in 2021 – Reviews & Top Picks
+5 Best Goat Dog Foods – Reviews & Top Picks

 Another meat that’s not commonly found in commercial kibbles, ostrich has roughly as much protein as beef, but it has far less fat and calories.
 As a result, it’s a great choice for overweight dogs switching to raw diets.